jldbc/pybaseball/README.md

 ------

 ## Credit

+This package was developed by James LeDoux and is maintained by [Moshe Schorr](https://github.com/schorrm).

 This pacakge was inspired by Bill Petti's excellent R package [baseballr](https://github.com/billpetti/baseballr), which at the time of this package's development had no Python equivalent.
-My hope is to fill that void with this package.
+Our hope is to fill that void with this package.

 The Lahman data comes from [Sean Lahman's baseball database](http://www.seanlahman.com/baseball-archive/statistics/).

-All other data comes from FanGraphs, Baseball Reference, and Baseball Savant.
+All other data comes from FanGraphs, Baseball Reference, the Chadwick Bureau, Retrosheet, and Baseball Savant.

 ## Work in Progress:

-Moving forward, I intend to:
+Moving forward, we intend to:

 * Implement custom metrics such as Statcast edge percentages, historical Elo ratings, wOBA, etc.
 * Retrieve data from other useful sources
 * Identify edge cases where these queries fail (please open up an issue if you find one!)
 * Add more examples

 Interested in contributing?
-I've left some ideas in [contributing.md](https://github.com/jldbc/pybaseball/tree/master/contributing.md).
+There are some ideas in [contributing.md](https://github.com/jldbc/pybaseball/tree/master/contributing.md).